Click on the blue course titles for more information.

 In traditional societies, knowledge about plants, animals, water, soils and natural phenomena is embedded in practice, story, ritual and belief systems.
 This course examines general features of traditional ecological knowledge; specific groups and their knowledge systems; how TEK is similar to...
 READ MORE

-In addition to introducing students to the basic principles and concepts of environmental history, this course will explore the influence of nature—climate, topography, plants, animals, and microorganisms—on human history and the way people, in turn, have influenced the natural world around them....
+In addition to introducing students to the basic principles and concepts of environmental history, this course will explore the influence of nature—climate, topography, plants, animals, and microorganisms—on human history and the way people, in turn, have influenced the natural world around...
 READ MORE

 Throughout human history and in all cultures people have created shelters, clothing, storage vessels and more using the local materials around them.
 In all this work we find the expression of human needs and we see the expression of human desires.
 In this course we will explore a variety of old...
 READ MORE